tonykaralis/SPSS-.NET-Reader/README.md

     // Create the reader, this will read the file header SpssReader spssDataset = new SpssReader(fileStream);

-    // Iterate through all the varaibles
+    // Iterate through all the variables
     foreach (var variable in spssDataset.Variables)
     {
         // Display name and label
         Console.WriteLine("{0} - {1}", variable.Name, variable.Label);

         // Display value-labels collection
         foreach (KeyValuePair<double, string> label in variable.ValueLabels)
         {